 Storage and Reheating

-Store the cooked rice in a covered container in the refrigerator for up to three days.
-Freezing is not recommended.
+Store leftover asparagus rice in an airtight container in the refrigerator for up to 3 days.
+Freezing is not recommended because the asparagus can get soft.

-Reheat the rice in the microwave on high for a minute or two, depending on how much you have.
+Reheat the rice in the microwave for 1 to 2 minutes, depending on the amount.

 What Goes with Asparagus Rice?